What security obligations are imposed on data controllers and data processors?

 - select “reliable and well-trained” employees to be in charge of information security;

-- implement strong policies and procedures to ensure security appropriate to the personal data’s sensitivity;
+- implement strong policies and procedures to ensure security appropriate to the personal data’s sensitivity; and,

 - prepare for the potential for security breaches and, respond to any breaches promptly and effectively.